 If you have an older TV you may need to buy an antenna capable of converting HDTV data to your analog TV.
 These are already installed in many newer TVs, or they can be purchased for around the cost of a month of basic cable TV service.
 A digital antenna will also allow you to watch live network television over the air.
 This is how we watch many live sporting events at home, such as the Super Bowl and World Series.

-You will also need a high speed internet connection to be able to stream quality content to your TV.
-It’s usually recommended to have a connection of 10-12 MB per second or faster for high quality streaming video.
-That said, many people already have the technology in place – they just need to spend some time working out a scenario which works for them.
+You will also need a high-speed internet connection to be able to stream quality content to your TV.
+It’s usually recommended to have a connection of 10-12 MB per second or faster for high-quality streaming video.
+That said, many people already have the technology in place – they just need to spend some time working out a scenario that works for them.

 Dropping Cable TV is all About Choice